WesleySephai/EDA-Capstone-Project/README.md

 # Capstone-Project

 ## Exploratory Data Analysis
-In this project, you would explore the Data preprocessing techniques learned.
-You will use, pandas, plots and the different data preprocessing techniques to explore and analyse the data.
+In this project, we would explore the Data preprocessing techniques learned.
+We will use, pandas, plots and the different data preprocessing techniques to explore and analyse the data.
 This project is on Exploratory Data Analysis

 ## Machine Learning
 In this project, we develop a machine learning model to detect diabetes.
 Perform data cleaning and transformation.
 Handle null